Gurpartap/storekit-go/README.md

 	// (not recommended on production)
 	client := storekit.NewVerificationClient().OnSandboxEnv()

-	// respBody is raw bytes of response, useful for storing and future
+	// respBody is raw bytes of response, useful for storing, auditing, and
-	// verification checks. resp is the same parsed and mapped to a struct. respBody, resp, err := client.Verify(&storekit.ReceiptRequest{
+	// for future verification checks. resp is the same parsed and mapped to a
+	// struct.
+	respBody, resp, err := client.Verify(&storekit.ReceiptRequest{
 		ReceiptData:            receiptData,
 		Password:               appStoreSharedSecret,